 Cherry Jones On Stage - Theater Credits, Bio and Tickets

-Ms. Jones' off-Broadway credits also include Manhattan Theatre Club's Claptrap (1987), Light Shining in Buckinghamshire (1991), an Obie Award-winning performance in The Baltimore Waltz (1992), Classic Stage Company's Goodnight Desdemona (Good Morning Juliet) (1992), And Baby Makes Seven (1993), Desdemona (1993), a Lucille Lortel & Drama Desk Award-winning performance in Lincoln Center Theater's Pride's Crossing (1997), the Public Theater's Tongue of a Bird (1999), New York Theatre Workshop's Flesh and Blood (2003), an Obie, Lucille Lortel & Drama Desk Award-winning performance in Manhattan Theatre Club's off-Broadway premiere of Doubt (2004), and, most recently, MTC's When We Were Young and Unafraid (2014) and WP Theater's Dear Elizabeth (2015).
+Jones's Off-Broadway credits also include Manhattan Theatre Club's Claptrap (1987), Light Shining in Buckinghamshire (1991), an Obie Award-winning performance in The Baltimore Waltz (1992), Classic Stage Company's Goodnight Desdemona (Good Morning Juliet) (1992), And Baby Makes Seven (1993), Desdemona (1993), a Lucille Lortel- and Drama Desk Award-winning performance in Lincoln Center Theater's Pride's Crossing (1997), The Public Theater's Tongue of a Bird (1999), New York Theatre Workshop's Flesh and Blood (2003), an Obie-, Lucille Lortel-, and Drama Desk Award-winning performance in Manhattan Theatre Club's Off-Broadway premiere of Doubt (2004), MTC's When We Were Young and Unafraid (2014), and WP Theater's Dear Elizabeth (2015).

 In television, Jones is also widely known for her recent Emmy Award-nominated turn as Holly Maddox on Hulu's The Handmaid's Tale, her Emmy Award-winning role as President Allison Taylor on FOX's 24, and for her recurring roles as Dr. Judith Evans on NBC's Awake and as Leslie Mackinaw on Amazon's Transparent.
 Her most notable film credits include appearances in The Horse Whisperer (1998), Erin Brockovich (2000), The Perfect Storm (2000), Signs (2002), The Village (2004), Ocean's Twelve (2004), Amelia (2009), and The Beaver (2011).